 - Significant and creative contributions to current research or evidence-based practices centered around equity and justice.

 - Engaging program format that involves attendees and stimulates discussion.

 - Conceptually strong foundation with clearly stated research topic and themes, and appropriately documented research.

 Required Application Materials

-To apply, please submit the following items, by date to be determined (Pacific Time Zone):
+To apply, please submit the following items via the airSlate form linked to below, by Friday, February 3rd, 2023 at 5:00PM (Pacific Time Zone):